seima-lab/seima-server/docs/CHAT_HISTORY_API_DOCUMENTATION.md

 - Simplified API focused on conversation retrieval and management
 - No message creation via API (messages are created through other services)

+### Soft Delete Support
+- Chat history deletion uses **soft delete** (records are marked as deleted but not physically removed)
+- Deleted records are automatically filtered out from all queries
+- Data integrity is maintained for audit and recovery purposes

 ## API Endpoints

 ### 1. Get Complete Chat History

 **GET** `/api/v1/chat-history?page=0&size=50`

-Retrieves the user's complete chat history with pagination.
+Retrieves the user's complete chat history with pagination (excluding soft-deleted records).

 **Query Parameters:**
 - `page` (optional): Page number (default: 0)